Send the link below via email or IMCopy

 Capital from immigrants was spent buying land, mills and slaves and they came to depend on commercial credits

-French, English, and Cuban techniques for sugar manufacture.
+French, English, and Cuban techniques were introduced for sugar manufacture.

-Lowered production costs - simpliied production and transportation - efficiency
+Lowered production costs - simplified production and transportation - efficiency

 To buy technology they will morgage the land.